Best web scraping tools for 2026

 A developer-first API focused on evasion.

-- Output: Returns standard HTML or JSON.
+- Output.
+Returns standard HTML or JSON.

 - Pros:

-- Extremely high success rate on protected sites.
+- High success rate on protected sites.

 - Simple API (works with